HuilinNi15/AINAProject4SubtitleTranslation/README.md

 # AINAProject4SubtitleTranslation
-AINA model for Automatic Subtitle Translation from Catalan language to Spanish and English
+Using AINA AI translation model for Automatic Subtitle Translation from Catalan language to Spanish and English